malamut2/large-object-watchdog/README.md

 You can get the compiled jar along with source code from the [Latest Release].

-It should eventually become available from Maven Central like this:
+A few hours after appearing here, the lastest release will also be available on Maven Central:

 ```xml
 <dependency>